wgx/blog.willgrant.org/_posts/2018-07-31-dont-join-the-dark-side.markdown

 Be a good UX professional, fight for the user and don’t join the dark side.

-*This is an excerpt from my forthcoming book “[101 UX Principles: A Definitive Design Guide](https://amzn.to/2GvS8V8)” (Packt Publishing) which is available to order now.*
+*This is an excerpt from: “[101 UX Principles: A Definitive Design Guide](https://amzn.to/2GvS8V8)” which is available now.*

-***101 UX Principles** covers everything from terminology to planning the user journey and offers 101 ways to solve 101 UX problems clearly and single-mindedly and will be out soon.*